Inflammatory Bowel Disease Center

 We have a team of expert physicians, surgeons, psychologists, researchers, dietitians, nurse practitioners, nurses, pharmacists and social workers who provide diagnostic services, clinical management, patient and family education, nutritional guidance and counseling.
 Our goal is to improve the medical, surgical, psychological and social care of all children with inflammatory bowel disease regionally through direct patient care, and nationally through continued research.
 In addition, we work closely with other specialists in these areas: Infectious Disease, Hematology, Rheumatology and the wound/ostomy team.

-Brendan M. Boyle, MD, is the quality improvement director in the Division of Gastroenterology, Hepatology and Nutrition at Nationwide Children's Hospital.
+Brendan M. Boyle, MD, is Chief of the Section of Gastroenterology, Hepatology and Nutrition at Nationwide Children's Hospital.
 His clinical activities span all of general pediatric gastroenterology, with a research focus on patients with inflammatory bowel disease and celiac disease.

 Jennifer L. Dotson, MD, MPH, is an attending pediatric gastroenterologist at Nationwide Children's and an associate professor of clinical pediatrics at The Ohio State University College of Medicine.
 Dr. Dotson's clinical interests involve all aspects of pediatric gastroenterology, with a special interest in inflammatory bowel disease.